PerrettJ4/LettuceChat/README.md

 - Group names not present in chat, only ID
 - tiny blip when reloading messages after coming back online
 - Flickering re-renders due to polling
+- Going in and out of chat in offline mode won't render chat

 ---